-In the end of January 2020, a live rooster on the premises of Goethe Institut/ Max Mueller Bhavan, New Delhi, drew attention.
-A coop had been set up, containing the rooster (who goes by the name Mookoo) and a canvas that the artist (and long-time caregiver of the pet) used to paints him.
-By setting up this processual performance over 10 days, Actant Nirali Lal intended to recreate in public her artistic experience at home, where her routine accommodates interruptions generated by Mookoo and his need for essentials and affection.
+Blogger’s note: In the end of January 2020, a live rooster on the premises of Goethe Institut/ Max Mueller Bhavan, New Delhi, drew attention.
+A coop had been set up, containing the rooster (who goes by the name Mookoo) and a canvas that the artist (and long-time caregiver of the pet) used to paint him.
+By setting up this processual performance over 10 days, Actant Nirali Lal intended to recreate, in public, her artistic experience at home, where her routine accommodates interruptions generated by Mookoo and his need for essentials and affection.
 During the nationwide lockdown enforced during the Covid-19 scare, however, she noticed a shift in her artistic inclinations.
 Below are her ruminations in words and illustrations:

 “My aesthetics is largely shaped by experiments around subjects which surround me.
 I impulsively pick up ideas and then work on them.
 The works done during the present period have acquired a recognizable aesthetic in bold strokes of red and executed in soft media like water-colour that resonate with the most visible part of my pet rooster’s anatomy- his comb.